Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Jobber’s mobile app covers job details, time tracking, invoicing, photo capture, and signature collection.
 It’s stable and works offline for the basics.
 Technicians get clear job cards with client history, notes, and directions.

-Workiz’s mobile app does all of the above and integrates with the phone system — techs can make and receive calls through the Workiz number from the app, keeping personal numbers private and all call history in the system.
-For trades where the tech is also handling customer communication in the field, that integration matters significantly.
+Workiz’s mobile app does all of the above and integrates with the phone system.
+Techs can make and receive calls through the Workiz number from the app.
+Personal numbers stay private.
+All call history stays in the system.
+For trades where the tech handles customer communication in the field, that integration matters significantly.

 Which Platform Has Better Reporting?

 Jobber has the stronger general reporting suite.
-Revenue by service type, technician performance, conversion rates from quote to job, and client acquisition sources are all accessible without exporting to a spreadsheet.
+Revenue by service type, technician performance, conversion rates from quote to job, and client acquisition sources are all accessible.
+No spreadsheet exports needed.
 Financial reporting integrates cleanly with QuickBooks data.
-For owners who run the business on numbers, Jobber’s dashboard is more immediately useful.
+For owners who run the business on numbers, Jobber’s dashboard is immediately useful.

-Workiz’s reporting covers the essentials — revenue, jobs completed, technician utilization — and adds call analytics (call volume, conversion rate, missed calls by source) that Jobber cannot match.
-For a marketing-focused operator who wants to know which ad channel is driving actual booked revenue, Workiz’s call attribution data is a real competitive edge.
-General financial reporting depth, however, lags behind Jobber.
+Workiz’s reporting covers the essentials — revenue, jobs completed, technician utilization — and adds call analytics.
+Call volume, conversion rate, missed calls by source are all tracked.
+Jobber cannot match this.
+For a marketing-focused operator who wants to know which ad channel drives actual booked revenue, Workiz’s call attribution data is a real competitive edge.
+General financial reporting depth lags behind Jobber.

 Which Platform Is Easier to Set Up?

 Workiz is faster to get running.
-The onboarding flow is guided, the interface is less cluttered than Jobber’s at first login, and for trades that fit the Workiz model, you can be booking real jobs within a few hours.
+The onboarding flow is guided.
+The interface is less cluttered than Jobber’s at first login.
+For trades that fit the Workiz model, you book real jobs within a few hours.
 The phone system setup takes slightly more configuration but comes with support.

 Feature Comparison Table